leratoL11/Data-Analytics-Portfolio-/README.md

 # Data-Analytics-Portfolio-

 Welcome to my data analytics portfolio!
-This repository showcases my projects demonstrating skills in Excel and SQL for data cleaning and exploratory data analysis (EDA).
+This repository showcases my projects demonstrating skills in Excel, SQL, and Power BI for data cleaning and exploratory data analysis (EDA).

 ## Projects